NZRS/wavetrace/README.md

   * Either get from NASA using get_data.py which scrapes and converts to .sdf files, or;
   * Copy already processed .sdf files from a local source
   * Or download from NZRS (once we have a site up)
+  * Pass -h to enable splat-hd when using get_data.py
 2. Ensure you have a .csv file that matches the column headings of  sample_data.csv in this repository.
 The file must contain the following:
   * network_name
   * site_name	latitude